Siberian Chiffchaff logo

 Other sources of 'greyer' Chiffchaffs

-It tends to be overlooked that Dean & Svensson (2005) suggested that 'greyer' Chiffchaffs may not all have a single origin.
+It tends to be overlooked that Dean & Svensson (2005) suggested several possible sources of 'greyer' Chiffchaffs.
 They noted that, as well as greyer examples of both abietinus and tristis, options to be considered included hybridization between these two forms ('riphaeus' types), individual variation among all the races and the possibility of Chiffchaffs in some part of the range consistently combining greyer livery with a tristis-like call.
-In respect of the last of these options, recent studies confirm that such Chiffchaffs do exist, in the SE of the species' range : notably caucasicus and menzbieri (further studies are needed but some publications suggest that brevirostris is less distinct in appearance from European forms although its call is tristis-like).
+In respect of the last of these options, recent studies confirm that such Chiffchaffs do exist, in the SE of the species' range : notably menzbieri and perhaps caucasicus (further studies are needed but some publications suggest that brevirostris is less distinct in appearance from European forms although one call is tristis-like).
 For a long time it was considered that SE forms were unlikely to reach NW Europe but, during 2015, Chiffchaffs with brevirostris/caucasicus mtDNA (the two are indistinguishable by mtDNA) were trapped in the Netherlands (two) and Germany (one) : van der Spek & de Knijff (2021).

 The genetic studies of Raković et al. (2019) implied a much-enlarged breeding range for menzbieri, extending from the traditionally recognised range in Turkmenistan and NE Iran, continuously through the Elborz mountains of Iran and into southern Armenia.
 In the UAE, Chiffchaffs with menzbieri DNA were trapped in March 2019 (one) and December 2020 (two) : Motteau et al.( 2022).
 As these comprised three of four Chiffchaffs genetically analyzed (the other being abietinus), the implication is that menzbieri is a regular component of the Chiffchaffs wintering in the UAE (and probably elsewhere in the Middle East - see Dean, updated 2021).
 The much-wider breeding and wintering ranges implied by these studies raise the likelihood that menzbieri, too, could reach Europe.
 Thus, a comprehensive approach to the diagnosis of tristis must give regard to the appearance and calls of the more-southerly races.